Jennifer 8. Lee: Career

 While a student at Harvard, Lee was the vice president of The Harvard Crimson student newspaper.
 She interned at The Washington Post, The Wall Street Journal, The Boston Globe, Newsday, and The New York Times during college.
-She joined the Times in 2001.
+She worked for the New York Times for nine years, accepting a buyout in 2009.

-Published in 2008, Lee wrote a book about the history of Chinese food in the United States and around the world, titled The Fortune Cookie Chronicles, documenting the process on her blog.
+Lee wrote a book about the history of Chinese food in the United States and around the world, titled The Fortune Cookie Chronicles, documenting the process on her blog.
 Warner Books editor Jonathan Karp struck a deal with Lee to write a book about "how Chinese food is more all-American than apple pie."
 She appeared on The Colbert Report to promote the book.
-The book was #26 on the New York Times Best Seller list.
+Published in 2008, the book was #26 on the New York Times Best Seller list.

-In December 2009, Lee accepted a buyout from The New York Times.

-Lee attempted to popularize the term "man date" in a 2005 New York Times article, which subsequently inspired the 2009 film I Love You, Man starring Paul Rudd.
+Lee attempted to popularize the term "man date" in a 2005 New York Times article, which subsequently inspired the 2009 film I Love You, Man.

-Lee has served on the advisory panel for the John S. and James L. Knight Foundation's "News Challenge", and has assisted the whistleblowing site WikiLeaks dealing with publicity.
+Lee has served on the advisory panel for the John S. and James L. Knight Foundation's "News Challenge", and has assisted the whistle-blowing site WikiLeaks dealing with publicity.
 She helped the organization with its April 2010 release of a video showing the July 12, 2007, Baghdad airstrike.
-Lee serves on the board of directors of the Center for Public Integrity, the advisory board of the Nieman Foundation, and the Asian American Writers' Workshop.
+Lee serves on the board of directors of the Center for Public Integrity, the advisory board of the Nieman Foundation for Journalism, and the Asian American Writers' Workshop.
 She is also an advisor to Upworthy.

 In 2011, Lee and fellow writer Yael Goldstein Love founded a literary studio named Plympton, Inc. The studio focuses on publishing serialized fiction for digital platforms.
-Investors include Reddit co-founder Alexis Ohanian, Y Combinator partner Garry Tan, Delicious founder Joshua Schachter, Hipmunk founder Adam Goldstein, Inkling founder Matt MacInnis, Columbia Law Professor Tim Wu (author of “The Master Switch”), Quora co-founder Charlie Cheever, and Tony Hsieh’s Vegas Tech Fund.
+Investors include Reddit co-founder Alexis Ohanian, Y Combinator partner Garry Tan, Delicious founder Joshua Schachter, Hipmunk founder Adam Goldstein, Inkling founder Matt MacInnis, Columbia Law Professor Tim Wu, Quora co-founder Charlie Cheever, and Tony Hsieh's Vegas Tech Fund.
 Its first series launched in September 2012 as part of the Kindle Serials program.
 Its app Rooster, launched in March 2014, is a mobile reading service for iOS7.

 In 2012, Lee created NewsDiffs, a website that archives article revisions from The New York Times, CNN, Politico, The Washington Post, and the BBC, with two brothers who were programmers, MIT graduate student Eric Price and Tddium employee Greg Price.
 They built the website in 38 hours (including sleep) during the June 16–17, 2012, Knight-Mozilla-M.I.T. hackathon at the MIT Media Lab.

-She is a producer for the documentary Artificial Gamer.
+Lee is a producer of the documentary Artificial Gamer and is also involved in running a film enthusiast organization, Goodside.

+In 2024, Lee and other Wikipedia contributors founded WikiPortraits, a group of photographers working to improve Wikipedia's access to freely-licensed photos of notable people.